sjwabh/SamRadOnc/rectal.md

 moving toward total neoadjuv therapy

-/PROSPECT is a randomized trial for patients with locally advanced rectal cancer comparing standard of care chemoradiation followed by surgery with neoadjuv Chemotherapy alone (FOLFOX) followed by surgery
+/PROSPECT is a randomized trial for patients with locally advanced rectal cancer comparing standard of care chemoradiation followed by surgery with neoadjuv Chemotherapy alone (FOLFOX) followed by surgery.

-CONCLUSION:
+NEJM 2023
+DOI: 10.1056/NEJMoa2303269

+CONCLUSION: preoperative FOLFOX was noninferior to preoperative chemoradiotherapy wrt DFS.
+MyComments: But the control arm (PreOp CRT) only 'suggested' adjuv FOLFOX, did not mandate it, so does this mean the comparator control arm outcomes might be inferior to the current standard?
+This trial excluded pts w/ >=4 +nodes (>10mm) on pre op imaging.